-While you can volunteer with us directly, even traveling to provide needy families with materials and education, there's much you can do on your own.
-Contact us to learn more about opportunities and ideas for donating, fundraising, hosting events, buying gifts, and involving your school or company in making life better for people with lupus.
+While you can volunteer with us directly, lead support groups, provide families and care givers with materials and education, and visit friends during flares, there's much you can do on your own.
+Contact us to learn more about opportunities and ideas for donating, fundraising, hosting events, buying gifts, and involving your school or company in making life better for people who live with lupus.

 The Louisiana Lupus Foundation is here to help the citizens of Louisiana who are living with lupus.
-The Louisiana Lupus Foundation is the largest group in Louisiana and South Mississippi serving thousands of persons each year.
-Support group leaders in local areas take on an active role in our outreach along with volunteers who carry out the mission and purpose of the foundation on a daily bases.
-On this site, we will share news from the support groups, tips for living with lupus complications, physicians referrals, event information, and the status of the $5 million research funding for the Lupus Research Program at the Department of Defense.
-We will also share insight from our board of directors.
-We invite you to join us in celebrating40 years of support and friendship.
+LLF is the largest group in Louisiana and South Mississippi serving thousands of persons each year.
+Support group leaders and volunteers in local areas take an active role in our outreach and carry out the mission and purpose of the foundation.
+Online, we will share news from the support groups, tips for living with lupus, physician referrals, event information, and the status of the millions of dollars in research designated to cure lupus.
+We invite you to join us as we continue more than42 years of support and friendship.

 Can't spend a dime?